-Tennis Pro and University of Northern Colorado (UNC) alum Todd Edwards, will partner with Greeley Recreation to relaunch their youth and adult tennis programs this spring.
-With over 24 years of experience working with all ages and skill levels, he’s back in Colorado with his wife Rachelle, and daughter Mia, living out his passion to coach the game.
+Tennis Pro and University of Northern Colorado (UNC) alum Todd Edwards will partner with Greeley Recreation to relaunch their youth and adult tennis programs this spring.
+With over 24 years of experience working with all ages and skill levels, he’s back in Colorado with his wife Rachelle, and daughter Mia, living out his passion for coaching the game.

 Question: How did you get into Tennis?